Brain2GAN: Feature-disentangled neural encoding and decoding of visual perception in the primate brain

 Abstract

-Preprint / GitHub repository / Poster
+Full paper / GitHub repository / Neural datasets faces & images / Poster

 b2g-xl_image Test set stimulus (top) reconstruction (bottom) from brain activity.